JediCouncilmember2/VanDerPolOscillator/README.md

  Creating an app with a user interface where the user should be able to enter a certain number of initial conditions.
  Creating buttons in the UI for the respective numerical methods.
  An output field showing the solution.

+The final app is written in Java and JavaFX.
+Let me know if you would like to have more background information about the project if you're interested.